🎉 New Year Special: $50 Off Your Prenup. Use code HELLO2026 before it expires 🎉

 Q: What is a property exchange clause?

 A: A property exchange clause in a prenup basically says that if you exchange separate property for other property, the new property is still separate.
-For example, your maserati is your separate property according to your prenup.
-You sell the maserati and use the proceeds to buy a lamborghini.
-That lambo is still your separate property.
+For example, your Maserati is your separate property according to your prenup.
+You sell the Maserati and use the proceeds to buy a Lamborghini.
+That Lambo is still your separate property.

 Q: If I list certain property on my financial disclosure and then later sell it, do I need to update my prenup?

 The bottom line is simple: yes, you can sell property that you have listed under your prenup.
-You don’t need to freeze all purchasing and selling throughout the entirety of your marriage JUST because you have a prenup!
-Just make sure you include a clause (property exchange clause) that says the proceeds from your separate property that go towards new property are still kept separate.
-In other words, a clause that says you can sell your property and make sure the money is still YOUR separate property.
+You don’t need to freeze all purchasing and selling throughout the entirety of your marriage, just because you have a prenup!
+Just make sure you include a clause (property exchange clause) that says the proceeds from your separate property that go towards the new property are still kept separate.
+In other words, a clause that says you can sell your property and make sure the money is still your separate property.
 And don’t worry about selling property based on financial disclosure forms.
 You can sell property and still have it listed on your financial schedule, you won’t get “docked” for that in any way and you don’t need to go back and update it every single time you sell something (unless you have a material change that you want to make to the prenup).

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.